hammerlab/cycledash/DEVELOP.md

 This ensures that the tunnel to SauceLabs is always open, and needn't be reestablished on every run of the script.

+When debugging tests, the `interactive` mode of seltest can be very useful to drive the tests by hand from a Python REPL.
+Simply run `sel interactive` to get started.
+Cf. more documentation at [seltest](https://github.com/ihodes/seltest).